Pukujan/cortex-v5/docs/MODEL-SEATING-RESEARCH-2026-08.md

 # Cortex V5 — Model Seating Research & Design Notes (2026-08)

+PLEASE NOTE LITELLM TIMEOUT IS 600 seconds for all models, please use give pre-granulated tasks otherwise they will fail to finish their task

 **Status:** Research / design notes.
 Not a normative spec.
 **Last updated:** 2026-08-14
 **Scope:** Empirical grounding for the deterministic live-catalog seating policy,